javiersoriano/sentinelascode/README.md

 [![Build Status](https://soricloud.visualstudio.com/SentinelAsCode/_apis/build/status/scriptsCI?branchName=master)](https://soricloud.visualstudio.com/SentinelAsCode/_build/latest?definitionId=23&branchName=master)

-# Azure Sentinel as Code
+# Microsoft Sentinel as Code

-The purpose of this project is to provide tools to enable automatic deployment of Azure Sentinel environments through Azure DevOps.
+The purpose of this project is to provide tools to enable automatic deployment of Microsoft Sentinel environments through Azure DevOps.

 A blog post explaining more about this project is available at [Deploying and Managing Azure Sentinel as code](https://techcommunity.microsoft.com/t5/azure-sentinel/deploying-and-managing-azure-sentinel-as-code/ba-p/1131928)